mapbox/node-pre-gyp/README.md

 #### 3) Configure AWS credentials

-It is recommended to configure the AWS JS SDK v2 used internally by `node-pre-gyp` by setting these environment variables:
+It is recommended to configure the AWS SDK used internally by `node-pre-gyp` (v3) by setting these environment variables:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY